- Voiced by: Gorō Naya (series; stock grunts afterwards), Keiji Takamine (Ultraman Mebius onwards)

 - First Appearance: Behold!
 A Great Transformation at Midnight!

-- Achilles' Heel: The only way to defeat Mazarius is to somehow lift Yoshiko from Yapool's curse, which will cause Mazarius to cease to exist.
+- Achilles' Heel: The only way to defeat Mazarius is to destroy the cursed gemstone that created it, which will lift Yoshiko from Yapool's curse and cause Mazarius to cease to exist.

 - Breath Weapon: Breathes a cloud of white smoke.

-- Fetus Terrible: Befitting of one of the most nightmarish episodes of the show, Mazarius is an unborn baby transformed by Yapool into a monster while still inside its pregnant mother, so she gives birth to a monster.
-Its roar is even the modified screaming of an infant.
+- Fetus Terrible: Befitting of one of the most nightmarish episodes of the show, Mazarius is an unborn baby transformed by Yapool into a monster while still inside its pregnant mother, so she becomes the life source of a monster.

 - Intangibility: The creature itself is permanently intangible as its life force is linked to that of Yoshiko.

 - Mystical Pregnancy: Created from a very horrific example even more disturbing than it sounds.
-Yapool uses a magic gemstone to place a curse on Yoshiko to make her pregnant with a Choju, thus turning her into the source of Mazarius' life force.
+Yapool uses a magic gemstone to place a curse on Yoshiko that turned her unborn child into a giant monster and Yoshiko herself into Mazarius' life source.

 - First Appearance: Behold!
 A Great Transformation at Midnight!Voiced by: Rituso Sawa